pagkly/Zed/Investopedia3/What Is a Value-Added Tax (VAT).md

 ## How a Value-Added Tax Works

-A VAT is levied on the [gross margin](https://www.investopedia.com/terms/g/grossmargin.asp) at each point in the manufacturing-distribution-sales process of an item.
-The tax is assessed and collected at each stage, in contrast to a sales tax, which is only assessed and paid by the consumer at the very end of the [supply chain](https://www.investopedia.com/terms/s/supplychain.asp).1
+A VAT is levied on the [[gross margin]](https://www.investopedia.com/terms/g/grossmargin.asp) at each point in the manufacturing-distribution-sales process of an item.
+The tax is assessed and collected at each stage, in contrast to a sales tax, which is only assessed and paid by the consumer at the very end of the [[supply chain]](https://www.investopedia.com/terms/s/supplychain.asp).1

 Say, for example, Dulce is an expensive candy manufactured and sold in the country of Alexia.
 Alexia has a 10% value-added tax.
 Here is how the VAT would work: